Congenital hypothyroidism

-Congenital hypothyroidism (CH) is thyroid hormone deficiency present at birth.
-If untreated for several months after birth, severe congenital hypothyroidism can lead to growth failure and permanent intellectual disability.
-Infants born with congenital hypothyroidism may show no effects, or may display mild effects that often go unrecognized as a problem.
+Congenital hypothyroidism (CH) is a thyroid hormone deficiency present at birth.
+If untreated soon after birth, severe congenital hypothyroidism can lead to growth failure and permanent intellectual disability.
+Infants born with congenital hypothyroidism may be asymptomatic, or may display mild symptoms that go unrecognized as a problem.
 Significant deficiency may cause excessive sleeping, reduced interest in nursing, poor muscle tone, low or hoarse cry, infrequent bowel movements, significant jaundice, and low body temperature.

-Causes of congenital hypothyroidism include iodine deficiency and a developmental defect in the thyroid gland, either due to a genetic defect or of unknown cause.
+Causes of congenital hypothyroidism include iodine deficiency, developmental defect in the thyroid gland or the hypothalamus/pituitary either due to a genetic defect or an unknown cause, or dysfunction of the thyroid gland or the thyroid hormone.
+The source of the CH can occur at the level of the hypothalamus/pituitary gland (central CH) or the thyroid gland (primary CH).
+In both cases, the initial newborn screening will reflect low free thyroid hormone (fT4) levels, with elevated thyroid stimulating hormone (TSH) in primary CH and low/normal TSH in central CH.

 Treatment consists of a daily dose of thyroid hormone (thyroxine) by mouth.
-Because the treatment is simple, effective, and inexpensive, most of the developed world utilizes newborn screening with blood thyroid stimulating hormone (TSH) levels to detect congenital hypothyroidism.
-Most children with congenital hypothyroidism correctly treated with thyroxine grow and develop normally in all respects.
+Because the treatment is simple, effective, and inexpensive, most high-income countries utilize newborn screening with blood thyroid stimulating hormone (TSH) levels to detect congenital hypothyroidism.
+Most children with congenital hypothyroidism who are appropriately treated with thyroxine grow and develop normally in all respects.
 Approximately 1 in 4000 newborns have a severe deficiency of thyroid function; a greater number have a mild or moderate deficiency.
+Incidence of primary CH is 1 in every 2000 to 3000 births, while the incidence of central CH is much lower occurring in 1 of every 16,000 to 30,000 births.

 Signs and symptoms

 Infants born with congenital hypothyroidism may show no effects, or may display mild effects that often go unrecognized as a problem: excessive sleeping, reduced interest in nursing, poor muscle tone, low or hoarse cry, infrequent bowel movements, significant jaundice, and low body temperature.
 If the fetal thyroid hormone deficiency is severe because of complete absence (athyreosis) of the gland, physical features may include a larger anterior fontanel, persistence of a posterior fontanel, an umbilical hernia, and a large tongue (macroglossia).

-In the era before newborn screening, less than half of cases of severe hypothyroidism were recognized in the first month of life.
-As the months proceeded, these babies would grow poorly and be delayed in their development.
+In the era before newborn screenings, less than half of cases of severe hypothyroidism were recognized in the first month of life.
+As the months progressed, these babies would grow poorly and have significant neurologic and developmental delays.
 By several years of age, they would display the recognizable facial and body features of cretinism.
 Persistence of severe, untreated hypothyroidism resulted in severe mental impairment, with an IQ below 80 in the majority.
 Most of these children eventually ended up in institutional care.